 Choosing the right format for your medical story

 Storytelling is the cornerstone of every piece of content you create.
-A strong story makes content more engaging for your audience.
-Therefore medical story must captivate the reader audience if they are to understand the information it contains and follow up afterwards with further research.
+A strong story makes content more engaging for your audience, and a medical story must captivate the reader if they are to understand the information it contains and follow up afterwards with further research.

-Stories are an important way of connecting with the audience, and may enhance your content’s impact by linking the subject directly to the speaker’s interests.
-Each story will speak to a different audience with different needs, so no two campaigns should be the same.
+Stories are an important way of connecting with the audience, and enhancing your content’s impact by linking the subject directly to the speaker’s interests.
+Each story will speak to a different audience member with different needs.
+So no two campaigns should be the same.
 You can also enhance your text-based story using multimedia tools, such as podcasts, infographics and videos.

 Focus first on making the content compelling.
 Tell your story well to encourage engagement, then consider your format options.